JORAB-page/JORAB-website/README.md

 # JORAB-website
-We share the word of God
+We share the word of God together